-One of my athletes recently asked me how they should handle their taper period for their Ironman and was worried about doing some daft during this phase of their A race journey.
+One of my athletes recently asked me how they should handle their taper period for their FULL DISTANCE and was worried about doing some daft during this phase of their A race journey.

 For those of you unfamiliar with the phase “tapering”, it essentially is process of lowering training volume, in the lead-up to an A race to allow the body recover and be race ready.

-Typically, for an ironman race, a taper happens 2 weeks out and half ironman/olympic distance it may only be a week – the optimum taper will depend on the athlete.
+Typically, for an full-distance race, a taper happens 2 weeks out and HALF DISTANCE/olympic distance it may only be a week – the optimum taper will depend on the athlete.

-So for athletes who have been training up to 12 – 14 hours in the lead up to an Ironman A race, for example – it can feel quite alien with lots of “free time” from normally rigorous training routines.
+So for athletes who have been training up to 12 – 14 hours in the lead up to an FULL DISTANCE A race, for example – it can feel quite alien with lots of “free time” from normally rigorous training routines.

 Thus to help others in this new space – I have put together some Dos and Don’ts